solana-foundation/solana-improvement-documents/proposals/0118-partitioned-epoch-reward-distribution.md

 feasible approach.
 We also believe that there is room for more optimization to further cut down the above timing.

 Therefore, the following design is based on the above optimization.
-The reward calculation will be performed at the first block of the epoch.
+The reward calculation will be performed at the first block of the epoch, block height `X`.
 Once the full rewards are calculated, the rewards will be partitioned into distribution chunks stored in the bank, which will then be distributed during the `reward distribution` phase.

 To ensure that each block distributes a subset of the rewards in a deterministic manner for the current epoch, while also randomizing the